cvzi/flag/docs/index.rst

 ============        ========

 | WhatsApp offers one other state flag: Texas.
 | If you use WhatsApp's emoji panel to select the Texas flag, WhatsApp uses 🇽🇹 i.e. `flagize(":XT:")` for Texas.
 This code "XT" is specified by Unicode as "excluded" meaning it is explicitly for private use and can be defined by anyone.
-Therefore, it is likely not diplayed as the Texas flag on other platforms.
+Therefore, it is likely not displayed as the Texas flag on other platforms.
 | But WhatsApp also recognizes the flag emoji tag sequence `flagize(":us-tx:", subregions=True)` and displays the same flag.